tgdbepe4/R_AS_GIS/README.md

 was placed on the C: drive and with adding the path the the PATH environment of Windows 10 and the “MiKTeX 2.9” software on Windows 10.

+If the creating to Knit to PDF fails then a file \*.tex should occur.
+Load this file into MiKTeX and run the prozessing serveral times.
+Each time it fails an additonal package should be installed.
+Perform this and stop the processing and start again until all run through.
+Now stat Kint to PDF to produce a PDF output.
+Now it should work!

 ### R-Script & processed data

 I use Timo Grossenbacher’s